The Who, What, Where, When and Sometimes, Why.

 Why are there differences in breast cancer rates?

-One reason behind differences in breast cancer rates may be that the prevalence of some risk factors for breast cancer vary by race and ethnic group [13].
+One reason behind differences in breast cancer rates may be that the proportion of some risk factors for breast cancer among women vary by race and ethnic group [13].
 This means some risk factors are more common in women of some racial and ethnic groups than in other women.

 Learn more about rates of breast cancer by race and ethnicity.